jpope6/openai-discord-bot/README.md

 ## Features

-- Powered by OpenAI's GPT-4
+- Powered by OpenAI's GPT-3.5 Turbo
 - Customizable behavior by changing `MY_PROMPT`
 - Responds to user messages in a consistent manner according to the defined prompt